 Sara on Stories of The Sea & Wester Ross Marine Protected Area

 After moving to a Reiff Beach Cottage, almost submerged by the sea and overlooking the Summer Isles archipelago, I gradually learnt about the decline of the sea which I had loved so much as a child; the collapsed fisheries and rapidly shifting baselines were, and are alarming.
-The sea had always been my friend, washing away troubles and making me feel blissfully alive.
+The sea had always been my friend, washing away troubles and making me feel alive.
 When life is measured against something so eternal, it gives birth to a new perspective.
 After realising what was happening I felt an irresistible desire to tell the sea's story, for her sake as well as ours.
 Support came slowly.
 However in 2014 a handful of people coalesced into a voluntary community group called Sea Change Wester Ross.
 This group worked together to ban dredgers from Wester Ross Marine Protected Area.
-They were banned in August 2014 and in March 2015 to celebrate the MPA's creation the National Trust for Scotland asked me to make a film to explain the purpose and benefits to the community.
-Once the MPA was a reality the group evolved into a thinktank, where like minded people could share concerns, exchange knowledge and offer solutions to recover the sea's abundance.
-This group of passionate sea-lovers now work with many partners to organise citizen science surveys and monitor recovery - as well as capture the sheer beauty of the underwater world on film.
+They were banned in August 2015.
+In the winter of 2015-2016 in order to celebrate the MPA's creation on the 23rd March 2016, the National Trust for Scotland asked me to make a film to explain the purpose and benefits to the community.
+This is The Bountiful Sea which was widely viewed.
+Once the MPA was a reality the Sea Change group evolved into a thinktank, where like minded people could share concerns, exchange knowledge and offer joined up solutions to recover the sea's abundance.
+This group of passionate sea-lovers now work more like a network with many partnerships creating a kind of synergy around citizen science surveys and monitoring recovery.
+We also capture the sheer beauty of the underwater world on film.
 Our hope is to map the species and habitats within the Marine Protected Area.
 With scientists, fishermen, storytellers, artists, and film makers as supporters we aim to share our stories of discovery to delight others as well as ourselves, with the weird and wonderful creatures under the waves.
-We have become a voice on behalf of the sea, supporting the fishermen who share our concern.
+This has a serious intent too as we try to encourage more holistic-ecosystem thinking around the socio-economic benefits of protection too.
+We have become a voice on behalf of the sea, supporting the low impact fishermen who share our concern.
 I for one believe we need to commune more deeply with this intelligence, we do not yet fully understand, for it is conscious.
 We hope our stories will help protect and restore the ocean we love.

 Reiff Beach Cottage, a house for all seasons and a place to dream!